-ACTIVITY YES NO

-Dictation: writing what the teacher says

-Listening to the teacher

-Copying texts from the board

-Memorising facts

-Repeating

-Working through the textbook on your own

-Asking questions
+happens a little happens a lot

-Discussing in pairs or groups
+Discussing in pairs or groups 1 2

-Discussing as a class, guided by the teacher
+Discussing as a class, guided by the teacher 1 2

-Trying things out
+Trying things out 1 2

-Answering comprehension questions
+Answering comprehension questions 1 2

-Answering open questions
+Answering open questions 1 2

-Marking by the teacher
+Marking by teacher 1 2

-Feedback from the teacher
+Feedback from teacher 1 2

+Practising skills 1 2

-Making things
+Making things 1 2

-Finding things out (e.g. library or internet)
+Finding things out (e.g. library or internet) 1 2

-Experiment
+Experiment 1 2

-Written exercises with right and wrong answers
+Written exercises with right and wrong answers 1 2

-Writing in your own words (e.g. essays)
+Writing in own words (e.g. essays) 1 2

-Case studies
+Case studies 1 2

-Demonstration/observation (being shown)
+Demonstration/ Observation (being shown) 1 2

-Projects
+Projects 1 2

-Thinking about how you learn
+Thinking about learning 1 2

-4. In groups, make a chart with the headings below.
-Put each activity from Exercise 3 in a column.
-Discuss your decisions as a class.
+4. In groups, make a chart with the following headings.
+Put each activity in a column.